Rice prices remain key driver of inflation: GED report

 Rice prices remain a major concern for food inflation as well as overall inflation, according to a report by the General Economics Division (GED) of the Bangladesh Planning Commission.

-Bangladesh's overall inflation was 8.55 percent in July, up from 8.48 percent a month ago.
-Food inflation edged up by 7.56 percent in July.
+Bangladesh's overall inflation was 8.55 percent in July, up from 8.48 percent a month ago, while food inflation increased by 0.17 percentage point to reach 7.56 percent.

-And just over half of the food inflation came from rice in the same month, according to the Economic Update & Outlook August 2025 by the GED released today.
+More than half of July's food inflation was driven by rice prices, according to the Economic Update & Outlook August 2025 by the GED released yesterday.

 The report said the contribution of rice to food inflation increased from 40 percent in May to 51.55 percent in July.
-Medium rice and coarse rice contributed 24 percent and 18.39 percent, respectively, to food inflation in July, it added.
+Medium rice and coarse rice contributed 24 percent and 18.39 percent, respectively, to food inflation in July.

 "All three categories of rice have been recording double-digit inflation, fine rice for the past twelve months and medium and coarse rice since December 2024.
-In July, inflation for each category stood at around 15 percent."
+Inflation for each category stood at around 15 percent."

+More than half of July's food inflation was driven by rice prices, according to the Economic Update & Outlook August 2025 by the GED released yesterday

-Over the past one month, the price of coarse rice in Dhaka stood at Tk 55-Tk 60 per kilogram.
-Year on year, the price rose 7.48 percent, according to market prices data by the Trading Corporation of Bangladesh (TCB).
+Over the last month, the price of coarse rice in Dhaka stood at Tk 55-60 per kilogram.
+Year-on-year, the price rose 7.48 percent, according to market data by the Trading Corporation of Bangladesh (TCB).

 Prices of fine and medium grain were also higher than a year ago.